arnabd88/Satire/README.md

 Satire is a first order error analysis tools for obtaining rigorous bounds on floating point round-off errors.
 It works on straight line floating-point programs.
+It performs path strneght reduction coupled with incremental abstraction that enables analysis of application with large operator counts.

 # Dependencies